Browsing Tag

 In Lebanese Arabic, "Map" (the noun) is written using the Latin script as: Kharita Using the Arabic script, it is written as: خريطة In Lebanese Arabic, "Maps" (the noun) is written using the Latin script as: Kharayit Using the…

-In Lebanese Arabic, "Checkout" (the noun, in the context of departing from a residential stay) is written using the Latin script as: Tesjil 2al khourouj Using the Arabic script, it is written as: تسجيل الخروج Listen to this term…
+In Lebanese Arabic, "Checkout" (the noun, as in leaving a short-term stay) is written using the Latin script as: Tesjil 2al khourouj Using the Arabic script, it is written as: تسجيل الخروج Listen to this term pronounced (audio)…

 “Street”, “Streets” in Tunisian Arabic